jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 To learn more about configuring Eclipse or other desktop clients to work with your Git repository, [see Working locally with Bluemix DevOps Services projects][26].

-To learn about how to integrate unit testing into your DevOps Services projects, [see Developing Bluemix apps in Java with Eclipse and Bluemix DevOps Services][40].
+To learn about how to integrate unit testing into your DevOps Services projects, [see Setting up local Eclipse clients to work with Jazz source control][40].

    [1]: https://bluemix.net/ (Bluemix)
    [2]: /tutorials/jazzeditorjava/images/bm-join.png